nayan-a/Snake_Game/README.md

 ## Caution
-Does not work when keys in opposite directions are pressed simultaneously.
+Game over if keys in opposite directions are pressed simultaneously.